DATA-BACKED GUIDE · UPDATED JULY 2026

 - For any long-term or repeat medication, ask your vet for a written prescription rather than buying the drugs over the counter at the practice.

-- Use a pharmacy registered with the veterinary regulator and check the price of your exact drug and dose before committing.
+- Use a pharmacy registered with the veterinary regulator and check the price of your exact drug and dose before committing, since prices vary between pharmacies too.

 - Do the maths on the prescription fee versus the saving.
 From September 2026 the fee is capped at £21, which tips more cases in favour of buying online.